 Shortly after I returned home from Bhutan, I connected with an American construction consultant who has traveled to the country for 20 years, building luxury hotels for tourists and log cabins for the royal family.
 “I was lucky enough to experience Bhutan prior to the introduction of the Internet and TV,” he recalled.
 “To have seen it then and traveled extensively during this period was truly stepping back in time.”
 Although he saw the effects of progress and modernization just two years later, he says, even now there are large areas of the country that seem “timeless and unchanging.”

-Bhutan in 2017 feels like a place out of time, an innocent, peaceful — and famously happy — kingdom that still lives up to its reputation as the last Shangri-La.
+Bhutan feels like a place out of time, an innocent, peaceful — and famously happy — kingdom that still lives up to its reputation as the last Shangri-La.
 While the mountains are majestic, the air is crisp and clean, and the colorful temples are glorious, it’s that intangible quality of being innocent and untouched that accounts for a lot of the country’s allure.

 People still wear traditional clothing, put on their finest to visit the combination religious-civic halls called dzongs in every town, drink butter tea and eat prodigious amounts of chili, and observantly practice an especially altruistic form of Buddhism.
 The biggest city, Thimphu, is the only world capital without a single stoplight; a white-gloved guard directs traffic instead.